Saviour needs saving? Social media erupts over Lord Swaminarayan dressed in RSS khaki

-A Surat-based temple dressing up the idol of Lord Swaminarayan in the khaki outfit of a RSS pracharak caused a major storm on social media
+A Surat-based temple dressing up the idol of Lord Swaminarayan in the khaki outfit of a RSS pracharak has caused a major storm on social media platforms with people criticising the move

 Controversies seem to be around every corner in India nowadays.
 There is a new one every day.
 With social media trends suggesting the current favourite that have caught the attention of the nation.
 From 'Udta Punjab' to Sadhvi Prachi to Lawyers Collective, people protesting against 'injustices' and 'perceived wrongs' is at its height on social media.